ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14.0.0/2024-08-30-hot-chocolate-14.0.0.md

 }
 ```

 The patterns also support inline fragments to match abstract types.
-But even with these complex patterns, sometimes its just great if you can write your own traversal logic but without complex trees.
-For this you can now simple inject the resolver context and use our fluent selector inspection API.
+However, even with these complex patterns, it can be beneficial to write your own traversal logic without dealing with complex trees.
+For this, you can now simply inject the resolver context and use our fluent selector inspection API.

 ```csharp
 public sealed class BrandService(CatalogContext context)